David Mumford: Characteristic-p

 In the first Pathologies paper, Mumford finds an everywhere regular differential form on a smooth projective surface that is not closed, and shows that Hodge symmetry fails for classical Enriques surfaces in characteristic two.
 This second example is developed further in Mumford's third paper on classification of surfaces in characteristic p (written in collaboration with E. Bombieri).
 This pathology can now be explained in terms of the Picard scheme of the surface, and in particular, its failure to be a reduced scheme, which is a theme developed in Mumford's book "Lectures on Curves on an Algebraic Surface".
 Worse pathologies related to p-torsion in crystalline cohomology were explored by Luc Illusie (Ann.
 Sci.
 Ec.
 Norm.
 Sup.
 (4) 12 (1979), 501–661).

 In the second Pathologies paper, Mumford gives a simple example of a surface in characteristic p where the geometric genus is non-zero, but the second Betti number is equal to the rank of the Néron–Severi group.
 Further such examples arise in Zariski surface theory.
 He also conjectures that the Kodaira vanishing theorem is false for surfaces in characteristic p.
 In the third paper, he gives an example of a normal surface for which Kodaira vanishing fails.
 The first example of a smooth surface for which Kodaira vanishing fails was given by Michel Raynaud in 1978.

-Pathologies of moduli spaces
+Moduli spaces

 In the second Pathologies paper, Mumford finds that the Hilbert scheme parametrizing space curves of degree 14 and genus 24 has a multiple component.
 In the fourth Pathologies paper, he finds reduced and irreducible complete curves which are not specializations of non-singular curves.

 These sorts of pathologies were considered to be fairly scarce when they first appeared.
-But recently, Ravi Vakil in a paper called "Murphy's law in algebraic geometry" has shown that Hilbert schemes of nice geometric objects can be arbitrarily "bad", with unlimited numbers of components and with arbitrarily large multiplicities (Invent.
+But Ravi Vakil in his paper "Murphy's law in algebraic geometry" showed that Hilbert schemes of nice geometric objects can be arbitrarily "bad", with unlimited numbers of components and with arbitrarily large multiplicities (Invent.
 Math.
 164 (2006), 569–590).